AllyHsieh/SWChulab/DeepCAD-Z/pth/readme.md

 <img src="example/mae.png" alt="Example MAE curve" width="300" >

-MSE curve:
+MSE curve: from MSE curve, which it has already overfitting.

 <img src="example/mse.png" alt="Example MSE curve" width="300" >

-From these figures, we know that after 20 epoches, the model has converge, and from MSE curve, which it has already overfitting.
+From these figures, we know that after 20 epoches, the model has converge and even overfitting

 You should decrease the iterations (epoches) of training.